Biomarker-Development-at-INM7/JTrack-Documents/docs/source/What_is_JTrack.rst

 Study Participants
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Users may stop data collection or leave the study at any time via the app.
-If a device is lost, participants may request that study owners stop data collection.
+Participants may request to leave a study according to its protocol.
+JTrack stops new sensor recording when the configured study duration is reached; on iOS, delayed SensorKit batches may still be retrieved for up to 48 hours before final verification.
+If a device is lost, participants should contact the study team.

 If data collection is not anonymized and a participant leaves the study, they can request deletion of their data—unless the data have already been used in publications, in which case regulations require retention for up to 10 years (or as specified in the protocol).